WebCivics/PermissiveCommonsOntologiesDocs/ExistingEcosystems/Semantic Web/Ontologies.md

 9. Sustainability: The ontology should be designed with sustainability in mind, taking into account the long-term maintenance and evolution of the AI system.
 This can help to ensure that the system is able to continue to serve the needs of users over time.

 Overall, it is important for technologists to carefully consider the qualities of ontological design when designing human-centric AI systems, as this can have a significant impact on the effectiveness and usability of the system.
-This is in-turn broadly known as [[What is Web Science]].
+This is in-turn broadly known as [[WhatIsWebScience]].